-431. The Dramatic Literature and Theatre History of Western World I. (5).
+431. The Dramatic Literature and Theatre History of Western World I (5).
 Pr., Junior standing.

-This course will trace theatre history from the rituals of ancient civilizations to the middle of the 19th Century.
-It will also cover Dramatic Literature from the Greeks through the 19th Century French well-made play.
-This course may be taught concurrent with SP 631.
+This course traces theatre history from the rituals of ancient civilizations to the middle of the 19th Century.
+It also covers Dramatic Literature from the Greeks through the 19th Century French well-made play.
+This course may be taught concurrently with SP 631.

-432. The Dramatic Literature and Theatre History of Western World II.
-(5).
+432. The Dramatic Literature and Theatre History of Western World II (5).
 Pr., Junior standing.

-This course will trace theatre history and dramatic literature from Ibsen to today.
+This course traces theatre history and dramatic literature from Ibsen to today.
 It will deal extensively with the theatre of our day.
 This course may be taught concurrently with SP 632.